ASSESSMENT AND SUPPORT

 New analysis has clear links back to the provided analysis

-What a good one looks like — version 2
+What a good one looks like — GCSE version

 Example task